-We depend upon a limited number of third party manufacturers to provide component parts, subassemblies and finished goods for our products.
-We are expanding our manufacturing model to purchase silicon wafers from foundries and to contract directly with third party manufacturers for assembly and test services.
-Any disruptions in the operations of, or the loss of, any of these third parties could harm our ability to meet our delivery obligations to our customers and increase our cost of sales.
+We depend upon a limited number of third party suppliers to manufacture component parts, subassemblies and finished goods for our products.
+If these third party suppliers do not provide us with adequate manufacturing capacity, or if there are any disruptions in the operations of, or the loss of, any of these third parties, it could harm our ability to meet our delivery obligations to our customers, reduce our revenue, increase our cost of sales and harm our business.

-Our ability to meet customer demands depends, in part, on available manufacturing capacity and our ability to obtain timely and adequate delivery of parts and components from our suppliers.
-A reduction or interruption in component supply, an inability of our partners to react to rapid shifts in demand or a significant increase in component prices could have a material adverse effect on our business or profitability.
+Our ability to meet customer demand depends, in part, on available manufacturing capacity and our ability to obtain timely and adequate delivery of parts and components from our suppliers.
+A reduction or interruption in our product supply source, an inability of our suppliers to react to shifts in demand or an increase in component prices could have a material adverse effect on our business or profitability.
 Component shortages could adversely affect our ability and that of our customers to ship products on a timely basis and our customers' demand for our products.
 Any such shipment delays or declines in demand could reduce our revenues and harm our ability to achieve or sustain desired levels of profitability.
 Additionally, failure to meet customer demand in a timely manner could damage our reputation and harm our customer relationships potentially resulting in reduced market share.